isomerpages/moe-northvistapri/_our-curriculum/Char & Citizenship Edu (CCE)/Character and Citizenship Education (CCE).md

 <br>

 **Vista Bears** <br>
-Students from various levels are trained to be Peer Support Leaders a.k.a.
+Students from the various levels are trained to be Peer Support Leaders a.k.a.
 Vista Bears yearly.

 Their roles are in the acronyms of **B.E.A.R .**<br><br>
 **B**e a friend to all classmates and model “inclusiveness” to the rest to follow. <br>